Skip to content

 You will have a controlled environment to run Ruby version 3.3.x.

-The general setup for Mastodon involves downloading the application code and installing the specific libraries your Ubuntu server needs to run it.
+Mastodon's general setup involves downloading the application code and installing specific libraries that your Ubuntu server needs to run Mastodon.
+This step pulls the latest Mastodon files and sets up necessary software components, configuring your server with Mastodon and Mastodon's database structure.

 Your server is configured with the Mastodon application files, database structure, and web server settings.